Send A Ball Shark Tank Net Worth 2023

 Send A Ball after the Shark Tank Pitch

-Even though the Send a Ball sisters didn’t secure a Sharks investment, they have persevered and continued to grow their business.
+Even though the Send Ball sisters didn’t secure a Sharks investment, they have persevered and continued to grow their business.
 The exposure they received from appearing on the show led to an increase in sales and helped them expand their operations.

 They have applied for a patent, as mentioned on their website.
 The Send a Ball story is a testament to the fact that it is possible to bounce back from a Shark Tank rejection.